 For two heralding modes, the Lagrange multiplier $\lambda$ can be easily eliminated from Eqs. (\ref{Dmodifiedextremal}) and we arrive at the following set of two polynomial equations for $X_1$ and $X_2$,

 For every solution of this system of polynomial equations we must check whether $X_j>0$ and whether the largest eigenvalue of $K^{1/2}BKB^\dagger K^{1/2}$ does not exceed $\mu^2$.
-Only those solutions which satisfy these conditions are accepted.
-The outcome of the full constrained optimization procedure is plotted in Fig.~\ref{figpSmu} for the generation of state $|\psi_6\rangle$.
+Only solutions that satisfy these conditions are accepted.
+The outcome of the constrained optimization procedure is plotted in Fig.~\ref{figpSmu} for the generation of state $|\psi_6\rangle$.
 The achievable heralding probability $p_S$ increases with increasing available squeezing $\mu^2$ until it reaches its global maximum.
 Then in begins to fall again because when we fix the squeezing to be too high we leave the optimal region.
-The maximum of the curves for heralding patterns $(3,3)$ and $(4,2)$ correspond to the maxima of heralding probabilities plotted in Fig.~2(a) and 2(b), respectively.
+The maxima of the curves for the heralding patterns $(3,3)$ and $(4,2)$ correspond to the maxima of the heralding probabilities plotted in Fig.~2(a) and 2(b), respectively.